The short version

 Inbound email.
 If you email us at privacy@maketo.com, we keep the message so we can reply and so we have a record of your request.
 Legal basis: legitimate interest, plus contract performance for requests we’re legally obliged to action (such as a data-subject access request).

 Nothing else.
-We do not run a sign-up flow, a newsletter, an account system, a favourites feature, or any other mechanism that would collect data about you specifically.
+We do not run an account system, a favourites feature, a wallet integration, or any other mechanism that would collect data about you specifically.
+There is no sign-up flow; the only way Maketo learns anything about you personally is if you choose to send us a message.
 If that changes, we’ll update this policy first.

 Cookies